Xatriv/Datal/docs/ProjektWstępny.md

 4. `Parser` - It will perform construction of Abstract Syntax Tree

 Additionally, there will be a series of modules that help maintain clean structure of code
-1. `Token` - an enum, which holds information about token's value (if any) information about
+1. `Token` - an enum, which holds information about token's value (if any) in form of `TokenValue`
-2. `TokenValue` - TODO interface?
+2. `TokenValue` - there will be several types of tokenValues, that inherit from `TokenValue`.
+There will be one for integers, doubles, dates, periods, and possibly others.
 3. `ASTNode` - A module representing a node in Abstract Syntax Tree, created token by token.

 In order for the interpreter to function correctly with incorrect input, error modules were created.
 They allow for